Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 It’s common for women to feel bloated due to hormonal fluctuations3 from rising estrogen levels causing water retention.
 Hormones affect our digestive system as much as everything else, so it’s no surprise they can cause bloating.
 This is normal for women due to the menstrual cycle, but remember that men can experience hormonal fluctuations, too.

-Learn more about how pregnancy impacts sleep here.
+Learn more about how pregnancy impacts sleep and how puberty impacts sleep here.

 Constipation